By: Team AY1920S2-CS2103T-F10-4 Since: Jan 2020 Licence: MIT

 The following activity diagram summarizes what happens when a user executes a lesson add command:

-CommandFinding a class (Heidi)
+class add CommandFinding a class (Heidi)

 Given below is an example usage scenario and how the lesson find mechanism behaves at each step.